OpenSmalltalk/opensmalltalk-vm/PortingNotesRISCV64.md

 If you started Cuis in a terminal, there will be some disgnostic output.
 If you need more, you can add to `sqFFITestFuncs.c`.

-This should let you update the VMMaker code to get the right results with value passing on calls.
+This should let you update the VMMaker code to check results with value passing on calls.

 ### Alien